agimus/agimus-demos-ur10-pointing/README.md

 ```bash
 python -i script_hpp.py
 ```
-7. on met le robot en configuration pour demarrer la localisation, move the sensor in front of the part, in python terminal :
+7. Move the sensor in front of the part, in python terminal:
 ```
 pg.planTo("calib")
 ```